droman892/droman892.github.io/README.md

 <p align="center"> This fully responsive website is built using the Bootstrap resume template.</p>

-<p align="center"> Accordingly, users experiences a fixed, side navigation bar with clickable titles that smooth-scroll to their respective section.
+<p align="center"> Accordingly, users experience a fixed, side navigation bar with clickable titles that smooth-scroll to their respective section.
 You'll find icons at the top that, on click, direct you to a new tab leading to my Linkedin, GitHub, and Instagram; the fourth icon will initiate my resume to download.
-Better yet, have a look yourself! </p>
+Have a look yourself! </p>

 ## Preview